tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

 Downloading using git
 ---------------------

 You can get the latest version of the library using the `git` tool.
 This may not be installed by default on your system.
-In some appropriate directory, run the following commands
+In some appropriate directory run the following commands

     git clone https://github.com/tfgg/magres-format.git
     cd magres-format